NeuroML/Documentation/source/Userdocs/Schemas/Cells.md

-<i>Model of buffering of concentration of an ion (currently hard coded to be calcium, due to requirement for _iCa) which has a baseline level _restingConc and tends to this value with time course 1 / _beta.
-A fixed factor _phi is used to scale the incoming current *independently of the size of the compartment* to produce a concentration change.
-Not recommended for use in models other than Traub et al. 2005!.</i>
+<i>Model of buffering of concentration of an ion (currently hard coded to be calcium, due to requirement for **iCa)** which has a baseline level **restingConc** and tends to this value with time course 1 / **beta.** A fixed factor **phi** is used to scale the incoming current *independently of the size of the compartment* to produce a concentration change.
+Not recommended for use in models other than Traub et al. 2005! .</i>